reasonml/reason-react/docs/tailwind-css.md

 ## Setting up Tailwind

-Now let's see how we can use Tailwind within ReasonReact and start building an app!
+Now let's see how we can use Tailwind within reason-react and start building an app!

-First, you'll need to create a new ReasonReact project -- we recommend [this template](https://github.com/bodhish/create-reason-react-tailwind) (select the `tailwind-starter` option) which has Tailwind set up out of the box.
+First, you'll need to create a new reason-react project -- we recommend [this template](https://github.com/bodhish/create-reason-react-tailwind) (select the `tailwind-starter` option) which has Tailwind set up out of the box.
 Once you've installed the dependencies with `yarn install` or `npm install`, you should be